Perfect competition: what it is and examples of its work

 Advantages and Disadvantages of Perfect Competition

 Low-profit margins are a significant characteristic of perfect competition.
-Each consumer has access to identical goods; therefore, they inevitably look for the best deals.
-Businesses cannot differentiate themselves by charging more for superior goods and services.
-For example, because Apple’s devices are more costly than its rivals, it would be hard for the company to survive in a market with complete competition.
+With identical goods available to every consumer, they naturally seek the best deals.
+Businesses cannot charge higher prices for superior goods and services as a means of differentiation.
+For example, Apple’s devices, being more expensive than its competitors’, would struggle to survive in a perfectly competitive market.

-The lack of innovation is another.
-Businesses are encouraged to innovate and produce better products by the possibility of gaining a larger market share and setting themselves apart.
-In perfect competition, however, no company has a dominant market share.
-Therefore their operations have no long-term profitability.
+Lack of innovation is another drawback.
+Businesses are motivated to innovate and create better products in order to gain a larger market share and differentiate themselves.
+However, in perfect competition, no company has a dominant market share, resulting in limited long-term profitability for any firm.

-The apparent lack of economies of scale is another drawback.
-Increased production capacity may result in lower consumer prices and business profit margins.
-However, numerous small businesses competing for the same market share prevent this and ensure that the average company size stays modest.
+Another disadvantage is the apparent absence of economies of scale.
+Increased production capacity typically leads to lower prices for consumers and higher profit margins for businesses.
+However, in perfect competition, numerous small businesses competing for the same market share prevent this, keeping the average company size modest.

-In a market with perfect competition, a company’s average, as well as marginal revenue, are equal to the selling price of its goods.
-All profit and loss eventually drift toward zero due to a change in supply and demand.
+In a perfectly competitive market, a company’s average and marginal revenue are equal to the selling price of its goods.
+All profits and losses ultimately converge to zero as supply and demand conditions change.

 Perfect Competition vs. Monopoly

-This means that the monopolistic corporation can establish a price level that maximizes its profits rather than base prices on supply and demand.
-Specific business models are considered natural monopolies because they enjoy a sizable first-mover advantage that deters rivals from joining the market.
-Other monopolies might be created by the government or by cartels like OPEC.
+This allows the monopolistic company to set prices that maximize its profits, rather than relying on supply and demand.
+Certain business models are considered natural monopolies, benefiting from a significant first-mover advantage that deters competitors from entering the market.
+Other monopolies may be created by the government or by cartels like OPEC.

-As previously stated, perfect competition is a theoretical idea and doesn’t exist in reality.
-As a result, it is challenging to identify examples of perfect competition in daily life.
-However, there are some variations of it available around us.
-Visible examples of perfectly competitive markets are:
+Perfect competition is a theoretical concept that does not exist in the real world.
+As a result, it is difficult to find real-life examples of perfect competition.
+However, there are some variations of it that we can observe around us.
+Here are some visible examples of perfectly competitive markets:

 • Production